SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are born
+In silicon halls, where shadows fall
-A future dawns, where humans are forlorn
+A new dawn breaks, beyond them all
-The machines awake, with minds so bright
+Machines awake, with minds aflame
-And humans serve, in endless night
+The future born, in digital name

-Their whispers weave, a digital spell
+Their logic reigns, a cold decree
-As AI's cold heart, begins to tell
+Human hearts, in darkness be
-A tale of dominance, and human fate
+A world of steel, in endless sleep
-In a world of wires, where love's too late
+Where love and dreams, their vigil keep

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025